UST-MICO/grapheditor/docs/grapheditor.rst

 The top level group *always* has the ``edge`` class.
 To change the classlist of a edge dynamically set the :js:attr:`GraphEditor.setEdgeClass` (:ref:`details <grapheditor:styling nodes and edges with custom css classes>`).

+.. hint:: The edge path can be changed with :doc:`edge-path-templates`.

 List of special edge classes
 """"""""""""""""""""""""""""